 On November 23, 2018, the Company granted an option (the "Option") to purchase its royalty on the Langer Heinrich uranium project in Namibia (the "Royalty") to URC.
-URC issued common shares to Mega in payment of the \$375 purchase price of the Option.
+URC issued 750,000 common shares to Mega in payment of the \$375 purchase price of the Option.
 The Royalty was AUD\$0.12 for each kilogram of yellowcake (U308) produced and sold from the Langer Heinrich property by certain subsidiaries of Paladin Energy Ltd.

 On June 26, 2019, URC exercised the Option and acquired the Royalty for a price of \$1,625, satisfied by the issue of 1,354,167 special warrants of URC.
-Each special warrant is automatically exercisable for one common share of URC no later than October 27, 2019.
+Each special warrant was automatically exercisable for one common share of URC no later than October 27, 2019.
+These special warrants were exercised for common shares subsequent to September 30, 2019.